Radio scanner: Features

 Many recent models will allow scanning of the specific DCS or CTCSS code used on a specific frequency should it have multiple users.
-One memory bank can be assigned to air traffic control, another can be for local marine communications, and yet another for local police frequencies.
+Memory banks are also common.
+For example, one memory bank can be assigned to air traffic control, another can be for local marine communications, and yet another for local police frequencies.
 These can be switched on and off depending on the user's preference.
-Most scanners have a weather radio band, allowing the listener to tune into weather radio broadcasts from a NOAA transmitter.
+Most scanners also have a weather radio band, allowing the listener to tune into weather radio broadcasts from a NOAA transmitter.
+The weather function may also include S.A.M.E.
+(Specific Area Message Encoding) capability, this allows users to only receive alerts for specific counties that are programmed via the keypad.

 Some scanners are equipped with Fire-Tone out.
 Fire tone out decodes Quick Call type tones and acts as a pager when the correct sequence of tones is detected.

-Modern scanners allow hundreds or thousands of frequencies to be entered via a keypad and stored in various "memory banks" and can scan at a rapid rate due to modern microprocessors.
+Modern scanners allow hundreds or thousands of frequencies to be entered via a keypad and stored in various "memory banks" and can scan at a rapid rate for activity due to modern microprocessors.

 Active frequencies can be found by searching the internet and frequency reference books or can be discovered through a programmable scanner's search function.
-An external antenna for a desktop scanner or an extendable antenna for a hand held unit will provide greater performance than the original equipment antennas provided by manufacturers.
+Antenna modifications may be used.
+For example, an external antenna can be used for a desktop scanner or an extendable antenna for a hand held unit will provide greater performance than the original equipment "stock" antennas provided by manufacturers.